MicrosoftDocs/SupportArticles-docs/Office/Client/access/update-impairs-access-database.md

     Exit
 2. Save the file.
 3. Change the file extension from .TXT to .BAT.
-4. Run the .BAT file by right-clicking on it and choosing 'Run as Administrator' (XP users can simply double-click to run the file).
+4. Run the .BAT file by right-clicking on it and choosing 'Run as Administrator'.

-**NOTE**: You can remove the reg delete line from the batch file if you have found that you don't need to remove the registry key listed above to get your application to work.
+**NOTE**: You can remove the reg delete line from the batch file if you find that you don't need to remove the registry key listed above to get your application to work.

 ## More Information